Think-Bubbles/pychatbot-Robert-Hamzaogullari-A/README.md

 ## Known bugs

-As of the latest update ( December 13th 2023), no issues have been found.
-Although, if you happen to notice any errors or inconsistencies please inform one of the main contributors.
+As of the latest update ( December 19th 2023), the only issue we've encountered is with launching the chatbot, upon the first execution, the programme fails, but when running it a second time, it answers the question perfectly..

 ## Contributors